jadecobra/python_tdd_exercises/source/list comprehensions.rst

 Creating a List with a For Loop
 -------------------------------

-What if we test creating a list with a for loop like the example above
+What if I test creating a list with a for loop like the example above

 RED: make it fail
 ^^^^^^^^^^^^^^^^^